 As he mentioned these books, I asked him why did they have such a big influence in his life?
 As he answered, I realized one thing.

 There has to be a very strong connection between the time in which you are in your life and the book that you read.
 And that match just happens by luck I believe.

-Just like certain blog post go viral months after they have been written, books have the same conditions with you.
+Just like certain blog posts go viral months after they have been written, books have the same conditions as you.
 They can go viral in your mind but, only when you read them when you are ready for them.

 Here are his top 5 books and what I got to say about them.

 5) Has been recommended to me a couple of times already.
 Sharma uses a simple, everyday story of a man who worked in the library shop to showcase how we tend to put leadership up on a pedestal when in reality it’s more of an everyday habit.

 4) More important than IQ, Goleman explains to us how Emotional Intelligence is actually more relevant when it comes to measuring the intelligence of a person because it showcases the individual’s ability to manage relationships, struggle, and its own development.

 3) Has become the book that I’ve recommended the most.
 I love the way Steven Covey creates a framework for personal development that is easy to implement.
 Focusing on the internal growth to later scale it through collaboration with others.

 Each chapter is a different habit and he groups them between internal and with others.
 Each has shaped the way I see life by allowing me to lead myself proactive and create my own success, rather than depend and react to the environment in which I engage.